Police investigating after alleged scam bilks west-end Toronto condo hunters - Toronto | Globalnews.ca

 Police investigating after alleged scam bilks west-end Toronto condo hunters

-Claire Hay has been searching for an affordable rental suite on Kijiji and found one about a month ago – or so she thought.
+Claire Hay had been searching for an affordable rental suite on Kijiji and thought she had found the perfect one about a month ago.

 In love with the unit, she expressed her desire to rent it.
-She paid the first and last months’ rent using e-Transfer.
-It came out to $2,600 or $1,300 a month.
+She paid the first and last months’ rent using e-transfer.
+It came out to $2,600 — $1,300 a month.

 READ MORE: Toronto police lay 21 fraud charges against man in alleged apartment rental scam

 Her optimism was soon tempered by caution.
-She came across another ad and itt was similar to the one she had responded to.
+She came across another ad that was similar to the one she had responded to.

-“Just with a little bit of a higher price on Kijiji,” she recalled.
+“Just with a little bit of a higher price on Kijiji,” she said.
 “Then I had my friend contact the person … and it ended up being the same landlord – Femi.”

-Femi Agunbiade has also been identified by another prospective renter Global News spoke with Wednesday.
+It was also the same apartment.

 Shocked that the unit she paid for was still being rented to others, she posted about her experience on Facebook.
 Hay said she also filed a report with police.